 You can play a big role to fight COVID-19 by getting the vaccine.

-Yes, you should still get your vaccine once you're out of self-isolation and your symptoms are resolving.
+Yes, you should still get your vaccine.
 If you had COVID-19, you may have some immunity but we don't know how much or how long it may last.

 COVID-19 can be a serious illness for anyone and for some people symptoms can last for months.
 The vaccine is safe and virtually eliminates the risk of serious illness and death.